vackosar/vackosar.github.io/_posts/2021-10-25-disentagled-representations-and-attribute-manipulation-in-fashion.md

 - Tasks:
   - For an image give me find the same but with different color from the dataset.
+  - Generate a image of the item but with this attribute modified
-  - Downstream task: complete fashion outfit
+  - Downstream task: complete fashion outfit can benefit from better representation
 - What is disentangled representation?
   - Entangled representation = hard to preserve some attributes and change others
   - Disentangled = Attributes have separate dimensions

 # Unsupervised Disentangling Methods
+- Below methods are generative
+  - so instead of search, can manipulate the image
 - Variational Auto-encoders
   - speculation: some disentanglement thanks to the architecture
     - compressing into low-dimension and small-space (reg. term)